antonioperic/basic-symfony44-interview-test/README.md

 ## note
 I added maker bundle and use annotation for models.
-I decoupled logic so there is service for fetching data from api, and service for managing and saving data to the databse.
+I decoupled logic so there is service for fetching data from api, and service for managing and saving data to the database.
 If data exist in db, it will not be persisted.

 I complete one bonus task.

+Also I added `/neo/best-month-without-year/{hazardous}` because I was unsure about specification, so I added both cases with year and without year

 # instructions